kemykung/Cloud-and-Fog-Computing-in-the-Internet-of-Things-Group-1-/README.md

 The prototype uses a **reed switch and magnet** to detect whether the pill box lid has been opened.

-When the scheduled medication time arrives, the ESP32 activates the LED and buzzer.
+When the scheduled medication time arrives, the ESP32 activates the buzzer reminder.
 If the user opens the pill box, the system records the medication as taken and uploads the event to ThingSpeak.

 ### Hardware Components